Loading...

-New XML based file extension used in Office 2010
+XML based file extension used in Microsoft Office 2007 and 2010 editions

 The following tables list the Open XML file formats (OOXML, OpenXML) and their extensions that are used by Microsoft Word 2010, Microsoft Excel 2010, and Microsoft PowerPoint 2010.
 For a list of all file formats and extensions that are supported by Word, Excel, and PowerPoint, see File formats supported in Office 2010 (external link).